grantcarthew/start-prototype/docs/design/design-records/dr-032-asset-metadata-schema.md

 - ✅ Metadata separate from what agent sees
 - ✅ Easy to parse independently
 - ✅ No risk of corrupting content when updating metadata
-- ✅ Consistent format across asset types (roles, tasks, agents)
+- ✅ Consistent format across asset types (roles, tasks, agents, contexts)
 - ❌ More files to manage (acceptable trade-off for cleanliness)

 ### Metadata Schema